We read about an old mine deep in the forests of Idaho with the remains of a 10-stamp mill and, more interestingly, a "portable" smelter.

-The mine was first worked in 1880s for silver.
+The mine was first worked in the 1880s for silver.
 A portable smelter was brought to the site in the 1900s with a significant effort.
 It was fitted with a uniquely designed water jacket.
 Reports state, however, that it was unsuccessful, so a 10-stamp mill was built next to it to process the ore.
 The mill and mine were worked only intermittently over the years.
-Most of the smelter and mill were dismantled in the Depression of the 1930s.
+Most of the smelter and mill was dismantled during the Depression of the 1930s.

 The mine adit is gated but you can see that it is caved a short way in anyway.